CNC Kayaks – Home of the Shrike and Vember Kayaks

 We offer free full-size plans for our two distinct families of sea kayak design, from specialist rolling craft to expedition kayaks.
 The Shrike family is stitch-and- glue, and the Vember family is wood-strip.
-For comprehensive details, Build Manuals and plans download, click on the images below.
+To learn more and download the comprehensive Build Manuals and plans, click on the images below.

 – I love this boat.